 compared with other modeling studies (Elbern et al., 1998; Sprenger et al., 2003)?

-I have added comparisons between the seasonalities at my three sites and results from Wauben et al., 1998, Sprenger et al., 2003, and Skerlak et al., 2014 and 2015.
-The measurement sites are not in the regions which have a clear winter maximum seen in figure 1 of Sprenger et al., 2003, and the large scale winter maximum shown by all three studies seems to be dominated by the system in that region – this has now been noted in the text DOLAST: Update/page/line “...The SH summer maximum we see for STT ozone flux can also be seen in Fig. 16 of Škerlak et al. (2014), which shows seasonal flux over the southern ocean, although this is less clear over Melbourne.
+We have added discussions between the seasonalities reported at Melbourne, Macquarie Island and Davis in this manuscript and results from Wauben et al., 1998, Sprenger et al., 2003, and Skerlak et al., 2014 and 2015.
+The measurement sites are not in the regions which have a clear winter maximum seen in figure 1 of Sprenger et al., 2003, and the large scale winter maximum shown by all three studies seems to be dominated by the system in that region – this has now been noted in the text as follows: DOLAST: Update/page/line “...The SH summer maximum we see for STT ozone flux can also be seen in Fig. 16 of Škerlak et al. (2014), which shows seasonal flux over the southern ocean, although this is less clear over Melbourne.
 This seasonality is not clear in the recent ERA-Interim tropopause fold analysis performed by Škerlak et al. (2015), where a winter maximum of ozone fold frequency

 (~0.5% more folds in winter) over Australia can be seen to the north of Melbourne.
 Their work seems to show slightly higher fold frequencies over Melbourne in summer (Škerlak et al., 2015, Fig. 5), which agrees with our ozonesonde measurements.
 Their winter maximum is in the subtropics only - from around 20 ◦ S to 40 ◦ S, which can be seen as the prevalent feature over

-Australia in Fig. 5 of their publication.
+Australia in their Fig. 5.
 Wauben et al. (1998) look at modelled (CTM driven by ECMWF output) and measured ozone distributions and find more SH ozone in the lower troposphere during Austral winter, however they note that the ECMWF fields are uncertain here again due to lack of measurements.
-Their work shows a generally cleaner lower troposphere in the SH summer but can not be construed to suggest more or less STT folds in either season.
+Their work shows a generally cleaner lower troposphere in the SH summer but this can not be construed to suggest more or less STT folds in either season.
 Sprenger et al. (2003) examine modelled STT folds using ECMWF output over March 2000 - April 2001, and show that for this year there is a clear Austral winter maximum, again over the 20 ◦ S to 40 ◦ S band.
-The winter maximum does not include Melbourne, or the southern ocean, which may explain why we see a seasonality which disagrees with these prior studies.”
+The winter maximum does not include Melbourne, or the southern ocean, which explains why we see a seasonality which disagrees with these prior studies.”

 Is there any evidence from other studies that STT frequency over the examined region